 Just use the code FindingTheUniverse for your discount!
 This code works in the Vanguard USA, UK, Australia, Spain, and Germany stores.

-I left my DSLR camera on the seat of our Land Cruiser on a trip and it fell on the floor after hitting an unexpected bumpy patch in the road.
-I was lucky that nothing was damaged but it sure made me more careful about either putting gear away in my bag or keeping it around my neck.
+I once left my DSLR on the seat of our Land Cruiser and it fell on the floor after we hit an unexpected bumpy patch in the road.
+I was lucky that nothing was damaged, but it sure made me more careful about either putting gear away in my bag or keeping it around my neck.

-I also recommend that if you are someone like me who enjoys standing up in a safari vehicle, that you sit down or at least put your camera in a camera bag when the roads gets really bumpy.
-If your guide tells you to hold on or you see that you are going to be crossing a river, it is probably best for both you and your gear to sit down.
-This way you’ll have a better grip on your gear and avoid banging your gear on something or falling.
+I also recommend that if you’re someone like me who enjoys standing up in a safari vehicle, you sit down or at least put your camera in a bag when the roads get really bumpy.
+If your guide tells you to hold on, or you see that you’re going to be crossing a river, it’s probably best for both you and your gear to sit down.
+This way you’ll have a better grip on your gear and avoid banging it on something or falling.

 Dress Appropriately